Solving bound-state equations in $\text{QCD}_2$ with bosonic and fermionic quarks: BSEs for ``baryon" from Hamiltonian approach

 Besides the bosonic compound operators already introduced in \eqref{eq:scalar:bosonize}, we enumerate some new color-singlet compound operators~\footnote{Note here the normalization convention for the compound operators $B$ and $D$ follows that of \cite{Jia:2024atq}, where they are scaled by a factor of $\sqrt{\Nc}$ compared to those defined in \cite{Jia:2018qee}.}: \bseq

 \eseq

-Note the compound operator $K$ annihilates a bosonic quark and a fermionic antiquark, whereas the compound operator $\overline{K}$ annihilates a bosonic antiquark and a fermionic quark.
+Note the compound operator $K$ annihilates a fermionic quark and a bosonic antiquark, whereas the compound operator $\overline{K}$ annihilates a fermionic antiquark and a bosonic quark.
 The anti-commutation relations among the fermionic compound operators $K$, $K^{\dagger}$, $\overline{K}$ and $\overline{K}^{\dagger}$ become \bseq

 \eseq

 We are particularly interested in the interaction term in \eqref{LF:Hamil:hybrid} that couples the bosonic quark sector with the fermionic sector, which can be expressed in terms of the product of the fermionic compound operators: